FS-CSCI150-F21/FS-CSCI150-F21-Team6/server/api_doc.md

 ### Delete User
 Accessable via **DELETE** request to `/api/v1/users/`<br>
-In the body of the request, include `id` to identify the user.
+In the body of the request, include `id` to identify the user for deletion.
 The response back to the client will include a `status` field which contains the string "success" if the request was successful, otherwise the response will be an error message.

 ## Character